 And how did they guys that double amputees?

-Guys that have their faces are disfigured.
+Guys that had their arms blown off, guys that have their faces are disfigured.

-And I look every time I think I have a problem in life, I think of people like Charles and people in the military that have sustained these incredible injuries.
+And I look, every time I think I have a problem in life, I think of people like Charles and people in the military that have sustained these incredible injuries.

 So now he's facing, and I just love how he did it.